nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 The list is empty
+  * 2a1.
 Realodex shows an empty list.

 **Use case: Find**

 **MSS**

-1. User requests to find STRING
+1. User requests to find user
-2. Realodex shows the list of all clients with name including the STRING
+2. Realodex shows the list of all clients with name including the name input

     Use case ends.

 **Extensions**

 * 2a.
-No contact found with a name including the STRING
+No contact found with a name including the name input
+  * 2a1.
 Realodex shows an empty list.

 ### Non-Functional Requirements